AbdelOuery/restaurant-reservation-microservices/README.md

 ##  Calling the endpoints

-The optimal way to test our endpoints by is using the supplied Bruno Collection (contains all the requests), each request goes through the API gateway (http://localhost:8080) and requires a JWT Token as a security measure.
+The optimal way to test our endpoints by is using the supplied Bruno Collection (contains all the requests), each request goes through the API gateway (http://localhost:8080) and gets re-routed to the appropriate service, each requiring a JWT Token as a security measure.

-**To acquire a JWT bearer Token, we must call the Authentication endpoint that's exposed on the gateway.**
+To keep it simple, I didn't implement a fully fledged user signup/signin feature, instead I've hardcoded some credentials for convenience.

-I've hardcoded some credentials for convenience and to avoid saving users to the database.
+**We can acquire a JWT bearer Token through the following Authentication endpoint that's exposed on the gateway.**

 POST: http://localhost:8080/auth/login